-The Annual Security Report and Fire Statistics for 2016 (This document has been revised upon direction from The United States Department of Education 9/1/2018) is prepared in order to fulfill the requirements set forth by the Jeanne Clery Campus Security Act.
+The Annual Security Report and Fire Statistics for 2017 is prepared in order to fulfill the requirements set forth by the Jeanne Clery Campus Security Act.
 This document is also a tool for Chowan University faculty, staff and students, as well as prospective students, employees and guests to know the many ways Chowan University meets the safety needs of its community.
+The Annual Security Report and Fire Statistics is published October 1 for the the previous year (ex.
+2017 calendar year statistics are published on Oct.
+1, 2018 and the 2018 calendar year statistics will be published on Oct.
+1, 2019).